ajwaxman/awaxman11.github.io/source/_posts/2013-10-11-sorting-a-rails-resource-based-on-a-calculated-value.markdown

 ### The Problem

-I got to a point where I wanted sort the items by number of days left until the item was due.
+I got to a point where I wanted to sort the items by number of days left until the item was due.

 If I had a column in the database called 'days_until_due' I could have used the order method: